Skip to main content

 freshwater, invasive species, human impacts

-In addition to her work on human-driven threats to freshwaters, Rosi co-leads a long-term project, in collaboration with Yale University, investigating how wildebeest and hippos shape the food web in the Kenyan reach of Africa’s Mara River.
+In addition to her work on human-driven threats to freshwaters, Rosi co-led a long-term project, in collaboration with Yale University, investigating how wildebeest and hippos shape the food web in the Kenyan reach of Africa’s Mara River.

 Rosi-Marshall, Emma J. 2004.
-“Decline In The Quality Of Suspended Fine Particulate Matter As A Food Resource For Chironomids Downstream Of An Urban Area”.
-Freshwater Biology 49 (5): 515 - 525. doi:10.1111/fwb.2004.49.issue-510.1111/j.1365-2427.2004.01205.x.
+“Decline in the Quality of Suspended Fine Particulate Matter As a Food Resource for Chironomids Downstream of an Urban Area”.
+Freshwater Biology 49 (5): 515-25. doi:10.1111/fwb.2004.49.issue-510.1111/j.1365-2427.2004.01205.x.

 Rosi-Marshall, Emma J., and J.L.
 Meyer.
 2004.
-“Quality Of Suspended Fine Particulate Matter In The Little Tennessee River”.
-Hydrobiologia 519 (1-3): 29 - 37. doi:10.1023/B:HYDR.0000026482.10915.15.
+“Quality of Suspended Fine Particulate Matter in the Little Tennessee River”.
+Hydrobiologia 519 (1-3): 29-37. doi:10.1023/B:HYDR.0000026482.10915.15.

 Rosi-Marshall, Emma J., and J.B.
 Wallace.
 2002.
-“Invertebrate Food Webs Along A Stream Resource Gradient”.
-Freshwater Biology 47 (1): 129 - 141. doi:10.1046/j.1365-2427.2002.00786.x.
+“Invertebrate Food Webs Along a Stream Resource Gradient”.
+Freshwater Biology 47 (1): 129-41. doi:10.1046/j.1365-2427.2002.00786.x.